dtwardow/homebridge-multi-tap-switch/README.md

 | `devices[].resetAfterSwitchOff`    | false          |                                        | Reset the switch (like after timeout), when it is turned ```OFF```.                       |
 | `devices[].logging`                | false          |                                        | Logging of switch/trigger actions.                                                        |

 The parameter ```triggerTimeout``` can be changed in the configuration during runtime.
-So, this is just the initial value.
+So, this is just the initial value.<br>
+> **NOTE:** If the value is out of sync from the configured value (i.e. updated via Home-App), it will not be updated on later configuration changes.
+> It must be set back to the configured value first!

 The parameter ```numberConfiguredScenes``` just defines how many **programmable** switches are available.
 The number of really **used** switches can configured during runtime, between 0 and the configured number.